johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 This is a great question, but the reality is: anything not already in the data set.
 The maximum scope is pre-determined.
 But, I shall whittle away at the data collected and make note of it here, and set the minimum scope.

+Information about renters.
+I have none.
+I can estimate demand, but know no demographics.

+I know nothing about neighborhood features (well, the database doesn't).

 ## Functional Requirements

 In this section you should answer the following questions: